Rapid Equipping Force: Organization overview

 The REF is structured to integrate three distinct functions to provide the Army with a responsive, rapid acquisition organization.
 First, the REF Director has the unique authority to validate requirements.
 Second, the REF has acquisition authority and provided by the United States Assistant Secretary of the Army for Acquisition, Logistics, and Technology chartered Project Manager housed within REF's chain of command.
 Finally, the REF receives funding from a variety of sources, allowing it the flexibility to support Soldiers deployed around the world.

 These three pillars of authority allow REF to quickly insert solutions into theater in weeks rather than years.
 REF aims to deliver items into Soldiers’ hands within 90 days, and has even provided a solution in 72 hours after learning of an urgent need.

 The REF can receive requests for support from any soldier, from a private to the Chief of Staff of the Army.
 These requests are submitted via a simple document called a "10-Liner" that prompts soldiers to describe the capability gaps they are facing downrange or as they prepare to deploy.
 From that information, the REF team begins the analysis and procurement process in order to best equip the requesting unit.

-It is important to note that the REF equips specific units, not the entirety of the Army.
+The REF equips specific units, not the entirety of the Army.
 If a solution is applicable to a larger portion of the Army, REF works with partner organizations to transition technologies to project managers who can then field the equipment to a larger portion of the Army.